Wenbo11/learntocut/readme.md

 # Reinforcement Learning for Integer Programming: Learning to Cut

-This is the repo of Reinforcement Learning for Integer Programming.
+This is the repo of NeurIPS 2019 submission - Reinforcement Learning for Integer Programming: Learning to Cut.

 ## Dependencies
 The code works in Python 2.7.
 You need to install Chainer, Cython, Gurobi (Gurobi-py).